How to Partition C Drive without Formatting in Windows 11/10/8/7?

 Conclusion

-Now, you are already known how to partition the C drive without losing data under different situations.
-In fact, apart from partition C drive, Qiling Disk Master Professional owns many other functions, such as migrating OS from GPT disk to a GPT/MBR SSD or disk, converting system disk from MBR disk to GPT disk for Windows 11, changing the serial number, change partition type ID, etc.
+You've learned how to partition the C drive without losing data in various situations.
+Qiling Disk Master Professional offers many other functions beyond partitioning the C drive, such as migrating the OS from a GPT disk to a GPT or MBR SSD or disk, converting the system disk from an MBR disk to a GPT disk for Windows 11, changing the serial number, changing the partition type ID, and more.

 Related Articles